Engybear/Engybear/README.md

 - 📫 How to reach me [na.mutlak@gmail.com](mailto:na.mutlak@gmail.com)

-- 📚 I’m currently learning 3rd Year Computer Engineering at UofT
+- 📚 I’m currently learning 4th Year Computer Engineering at UofT

-- 💻 I’m currently working on an Autonomous Driving design for the Robotics for Space Exploration (RSX) SEEK Competition
+- 💻 I’m currently working at Amazon as an Area Manager Intern

 <!--- Links to Projects --->